OHSU’s tuition and fee schedule is updated annually.

 - For dependent students (those required to include their parental information on the FAFSA) there will be additional information included in the application process that will help you determine which parent(s) to report.
 For anyone required to report, they will also need a FSAID with a separate email account.

 - For more information on contributors, please see this Department of Education video.

 - The new demographic data collected on the FAFSA (gender, race, and ethnicity) will not be sent to the schools indicated on the FAFSA and will not be used in determining eligibility.

 Since the new FAFSA application process is just launching, if there are further delays to applying for aid, we will send an additional email.

 Oregon Office of Student Access and Completion Scholarships

-Final deadline: 5 p.m., Monday, March 1.
+Final application deadline: 5 p.m., Monday, April 1.
 All materials must be submitted to OSAC.